storpool/one-misc-tools/oneVmMigrate/README.md

- -n, --snapshot-only    - Only send snapshots to the remote location -s, --skip-resume      - Do not resume after migrate -t, --snapshot-timeout - Send pre-snapshot, wait to complete(default: 3600sec) -v, --verbose          - Be verbose
+ -n, --snapshot-only    - Only send snapshots to the remote location -s, --skip-resume      - Do not resume after migrate -t, --snapshot-timeout - Send pre-snapshot, wait to complete(default: 3600sec) -p, --one-px           - StorPool elements preffix to use instead the default 'one' -v, --verbose          - Be verbose
  -f, --force            - Do hard VM Undeploy instead of waiting for graceful shutdown
 ```